ktorio/ktor-documentation/topics/client-engines.md

 This is especially useful in multiplatform projects.
 For example, for a project targeting both [Android and iOS](client-create-multiplatform-application.md), you can add the [Android](#jvm-android) dependency to the `androidMain` source set and the [Darwin](#darwin) dependency to the `iosMain` source set.
-The appropriate engine is selected at compile time.
+The appropriate engine is selected at run time upon `HttpClient` creation.

 ## Configure an engine {id="configure"}